AlexITC/challenge-etl/README.md

 To set up the environment, run `docker-compose up` and then `./fill_mysql.sh`.

-Use `sbt compile` to compile the application.
+Use `sbt compile` to compile the application and run the application using root user.